Can Your Business Survive a Recession?

 Employee or VA?

 Just a reminder: If you are setting your assistant’s rate or dictating their hours and manner of work completion, they aren’t a VA – they’re a teleworker or home-based employee.
 One defining feature of a VA is that they are SELF-EMPLOYED.
-That means – among other things – they: set their rates set their hours…Read more
+That means – among other things – they: They are, for all intents and…Read more

 Personality Differences – Employees v Entrepreneurs